crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/penetration-testing-technologies/penetration-testing-technologies-quiz.md

 c) DNS query and response packets\
 d) HTTP traffic containing cleartext passwords

-**3. What is the primary differentiator between Burp Suite Professional and the Community Edition that makes the Pro version essential for efficient professional testing?
+**3. What is the primary differentiator between Burp Suite Professional and the Community Edition?
 (Choose one answer)**\
 a) The presence of an intercepting Proxy tool\
 b) The ability to manually send requests with the Repeater tool\
 c) **The inclusion of an automated, active vulnerability scanner**\